ayofalo/libman/README.md

 To run your test environment, create a file called  `.env.test` and input the code below in the file

+Note ACCESS_TOKEN_SECRET and JWT_SECRET should be the same string.

 ```bash

 MONGO_URI="KEY FOR Test DB"